sunnyidekar19/aws-apache-terraform/README.md

 # Introduction <a name="introduction"/>
 This repo contains a set of Terraform modules for deployment and configuration of a Web application deployed on AWS.
 The application consists of an Apache server created in a private subnet and a Bastion host used for accessing the webserver.
+It will also create a user on the ec2 server, the user is created depending on the role specified. `dev` user will be created if dev role is provided and `test` user for test role.

 # Terraform Layout <a name="terraform_layout"/>